> Read Craig’s review of the Petrie Museum Check out my London blog for a full review, with more photos

 The items come from both Egyptian and Sudanese history, and range from Roman burial finds in Hawara, to finds found at Amarna – the city of Egyptian Pharaoh Akhenaten.

-If you enjoy this then try: Cleopatra’s Needle (walk it in 26 mins or catch a train from Goodge Street to Cleopatra’s Needle) and Sir John Soane’s Museum (walk it in 18 mins or catch a train from Goodge Street to Sir John Soane’s Museum).
+If you enjoy this then try: British Museum (walk it in 12 mins or catch a train from Goodge Street to British Museum); Cleopatra’s Needle (walk it in 26 mins or catch a train from Goodge Street to Cleopatra’s Needle) and Sir John Soane’s Museum (walk it in 18 mins or catch a train from Goodge Street to Sir John Soane’s Museum).